CBD for Perimenopause Pain - Joints, Muscles, Neuropathy, and more

 After researching the pain pathway in our CBD and the connection with Tylenol article, we want to turn our full attention perimenopause pains and aches.

-When researchers blocked CB1 receptors (part of endocannabinoid system), Tylenol's pain effect went away!
+When researchers blocked CB1 receptors (part of the endocannabinoid system), Tylenol's pain effect went away!

 Same for COX inhibitors (Celebrex, etc).

-After all...pain is the final thing for me and mostly likely one of the first issues for millions of women.
+After all...pain is the final thing for me and most likely one of the first issues for millions of women.

 It's the final symptom listed on the Menopause Rating Scale.